colaberry/trust-before-intelligence-book/manuscript/05_chapter_4_foundation_layers.md

 ```

-Traditional BI infrastructure assumes one or two storage types handle everything—usually a relational database for operational data and a data warehouse for analytics.
+Traditional BI infrastructure assumes one or two storage types handle everything.
+Usually a relational database for operational data and a data warehouse for analytics.
 This works for reporting but fails for agents.
 Agents need semantic search across patient records, relationship traversal through provider networks, flexible schema for clinical notes, petabyte-scale training data, sub-second response times, ML artifact versioning, feature reuse across models, continuous time-series data from ICU monitors, and unified ML pipelines with ACID transactions.

 No single storage technology handles all these patterns efficiently.
 Multi-modal storage matches storage type to query pattern, optimizing performance, cost, and developer productivity.